gbrammer/grizli/docs/grizli/install.rst

    pip install -e ".[jwst,test]"

-See above for the additional dependencies that need to be installed.
+See :ref: `above <additional>` for the additional dependencies that need to be installed.

 Using HST Files Staged on AWS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^